GoogleCloudPlatform/compute-gpu-installation/linux/README.md

 The `install_gpu_driver.py` script needs to be executed with root privileges (for example `sudo python3 install_gpu_driver.py`).

-Note: On CentOS and RHEL systems the script might trigger system reboot, it needs to be restarted after the reboot is done.
+Note: On some systems the script might trigger system reboot, it needs to be restarted after the reboot is done.

 After the installation, you should restart your system to make sure everything